DeepHorizons/KGCOEReport_template/docs/README.md

 #### Images
 Images use the link syntax prepended with a `!`.
 The image caption is enclosed within `[]`, while the image location is enclosed within `()`.

-There must be a new line above and below the image line or Pandoc will attempt to inline the image (and fail.)
+There must be a new line above and below the image line or Pandoc will attempt to inline the image (and fail).

 ```
 ...